Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

 In the cardinal setting, the classical solution concept of Competitive Equilibrium with Equal Incomes (CEEI) provides allocations that are both envy-free and Pareto optimal~\cite{VARIAN74}.
 The HZ mechanism builds on CEEI by incorporating matching constraints and has been proposed for a variety of applications, including course allocation and other assignment problems~\cite{Budish2011combinatorial,He2018pseudo}.
 Furthermore, CEEI and its extensions have been extensively studied in the context of both goods and chores, particularly in settings without matching constraints (see recent work~\cite{bogomolnaia2017competitive,ChaudhuryGMM22,ChaudhuryKMN24} and the references therein).

-Another prominent approach in the literature is the maximum Nash social welfare objective, which has received significant attention in fair division and social choice; see, e.g.,~\cite{Moulin03}.
-For indivisible goods with additive valuations, NSW allocations give the ``unreasonable'' fairness guarantee of envy-freeness up to one good (EF1)~\cite{CaragiannisKMPS19}.
+Another prominent approach in the literature is the maximum Nash welfare (MNW) objective, which has received significant attention in fair division and social choice; see, e.g.,~\cite{Moulin03}.
+For indivisible goods with additive valuations, MNW allocations give the ``unreasonable'' fairness guarantee of envy-freeness up to one good (EF1)~\cite{CaragiannisKMPS19}.

-There is a strong connection between CEEI and maximum Nash social welfare allocations: they coincide when agents have homogeneous concave utility functions.
-The paper \cite{garg2025approximating} analyzed the relationship of these outcomes, showing that any market equilibrium $\ee^{1/\ee}$-approximates NSW, and conversely, for the broad class of \emph{Gale substitute} utilities, the maximum NSW allocation gives each agent at least half of their maximum possible utility in any equilibrium.
+There is a strong connection between CEEI and maximum Nash welfare allocations: they coincide when agents have homogeneous concave utility functions.
+The paper \cite{garg2025approximating} analyzed the relationship of these outcomes, showing that any competitive equilibrium $\ee^{1/\ee}$-approximates MNW, and conversely, for the broad class of \emph{Gale substitute} utilities, the MNW allocation gives each agent at least half of their maximum possible utility in any equilibrium.

 Due to the computational intractability of computing HZ allocations, a line of work has explored Nash-bargaining-based solutions, which offer efficient computation while retaining desirable structural and fairness properties of equilibrium-based approaches (see e.g.,~\cite{GargTV23,HosseiniV22,panageas2024time}).